 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Fund is exposed to interest rate risk through its exposure to holding cash and cash equivalents, margin accounts and bonds.
+The Fund is exposed to interest rate risk through its exposure to holding cash and cash equivalents, bonds and margin accounts.
 The Investment Manager manages the Fund's exposure to interest rates in accordance with the Fund's investment objectives and policies.